TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 25/Job 25.5.md

 ---

-Behold, even the moon hath no brightness, And the stars are not pure in his sight:
+Behold, even the moon has no brightness, and the stars are not pure in his sight;